Operation RYAN

-Operation RYAN (or RYaN, and sometimes written as VRYAN, РЯН) was a Cold War military intelligence program run by the Soviet Union during the early 1980s when they believed the United States was planning for an imminent first strike attack.
+Operation RYAN (or RYaN, and sometimes written as VRYAN, РЯН) was a Cold War military intelligence program run by the Soviet Union in the early 1980s, when they believed the United States was planning for an imminent first strike attack.
 The name is an acronym for Raketno-Yadernoe Napadenie (Ракетно-ядерное нападение, "Nuclear Missile Attack").
 The purpose of the operation was to collect intelligence on potential contingency plans of the Reagan administration to launch a nuclear first strike against the Soviet Union.
 The program was initiated in May 1981 by Yuri Andropov, then chairman of the KGB.

 Background

-Andropov suffered from a "Hungarian complex" from his personal experience of the Hungarian Revolution in 1956 according to the historian Christopher Andrew.
+Andropov suffered from a "Hungarian complex" from his personal experience of the 1956 Hungarian Revolution, according to the historian Christopher Andrew.
 Andropov had, as the Soviet ambassador to Hungary, "watched in horror from the windows of his embassy as officers of the hated Hungarian security service were strung up from lampposts".
 Andropov remained haunted for the rest of his life by the speed with which an apparently all-powerful Communist one-party state had begun to topple.

 Leonid Brezhnev and Yuri Andropov, then Chairman of the KGB, justified the creation of Operation RYaN because, they claimed, the United States was "actively preparing for nuclear war" against the Soviet Union and its allies.
-According to a newly released Stasi report, the primary "Chekist work" discussed in the May 1981 meeting was the "demand to allow for 'no surprise.'"
+According to a Stasi report released in the mid-2010s, the primary "Chekist work" discussed in the May 1981 meeting was the "demand to allow for 'no surprise.